risawitama/verbose-potato/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Hear about the new restaurant called Karma?
+There’s no menu: You get what you deserve.